lcj2021/PC-based-incubator-data-management-system/README.md

 ## Host Program
 > Please install `pyinstaller` first, and then use command line `pyinstaller AppLcj.py --noconsole --hidden-import PySide2.QtXml` to package the whole program.
 The AppLcj.exe could be found in the `dist/AppLcj` directory.

+## Postscript
+> This project scored 9 / 10 points in the final acceptance.